Real-time project tracking across 200+ active construction projects

 Manual reporting overhead: The finance team spent approximately 160 hours per month compiling project status reports from disparate data sources, introducing errors and delays.

-EPC Group designed and implemented a comprehensive Power BI analytics platform that unified Haskell's project data into a single source of truth, enabling real-time decision-making across every level of the organization.
+EPC Group created a complete Power BI analytics platform for Haskell.
+This platform brought together all project data into one source of truth.
+It allows for real-time decision-making at every level of the organization.

 Consolidated data from Procore, Sage 300, Microsoft Project, and 12 additional source systems into Azure SQL Database with automated ETL pipelines refreshing every 15 minutes.